-We need your child’s school and grade information so that we can build and place you in the right school community.
-If your child is in grades K-6, you will also be able to create or join their classroom communities.
+We need your child’s school and grade information so that we can place you in the right school community – and the right classroom community, for grades K-6.

-Why is children information displayed along with parent information in member profile?
+Why is child information displayed along with parent information in member profile?

 Who is able to see my children information?

-I am concerned about showing my children’s information in member profile
+I am concerned about showing my child’s information in my member profile.

-We understand your concern as we are parents ourselves.
-We take all precautionary measures to ensure that you children information 1) is not shared with anyone else outside of your particular school community 2) we do not sell, trade, exchange or share any of the members’ personal information with any 3rd party or outside vendor.
-Besides this, we display only your child's initials and not their name.
+We understand your concern, as we are parents ourselves.
+We take all precautionary measures to ensure that your child’s information is not shared with anyone else outside of your particular school community.
+We do not sell, trade, exchange or share any of our members’ personal information with any third party or outside vendor.

-If at any point a member feels that a particular member profile isn’t genuine or that a member poses safety hazard to the community, parents could easily report that profile to the Oroola authorities following which an investigation will be initiated and appropriate action will be taken, including a possibility of deactivating the account permanently.
+If at any point a member feels that a particular member profile isn’t genuine or that a member poses a safety hazard to the community, parents can easily report that profile to the Oroola authorities.
+Oroola will then investigate and take appropriate action, including possibly deactivating the account permanently.

-My Schools is a list of your "Primary" schools where your kids go to school.
-Each school has a separate wall, which can be accessed by clicking on that particular school.
+My Schools is a list of your school communities - the schools your children attend.
+Each school has a separate wall, which can be accessed by clicking on that particular school name.

-We do not stop you from inviting parents from other schools but if their school PTO isnt using Oroola, they may not be able to register as each new member requires a unique invitation or school code from their PTO (or another verified member) to be able to regsiter on Oroola.
+You can invite parents from other schools, but if their school PTO isn’t using Oroola, they may not be able to register.
+Each new member requires a unique invitation or school code from their PTO administrator (or another verified member) to be able to register on Oroola.

 How can I see members in my school or classroom community

 You can find the count of all members in your school or classroom community in the top left corner under your school name.
 Clicking on the members link will show you the profiles of all the members.
-Click on member name to see their detailed profile
+Click on a member’s name to see his/her detailed profile.